Bordersnone/cwb-2025-beginner/classes/13-flexbox-practice-fundamentals/README.md

 ---

-## 🔜 Next Class: Flexbox Mastery
+## 🔜 Next Classes

+**Class 14** (November 6, 2025) - Brief status check and planning session

-**Class 14** (November 6, 2025) will continue building Flexbox skills with:
+**Class 15** (November 11, 2025) will be a comprehensive Flexbox workshop:
+- Catch-up for students who missed this class
+- Grid-to-Flexbox conversion review
 - More complex Flexbox patterns
 - Real-world layout examples
 - Hands-on practice with common UI patterns
-- Introduction to when Grid is more appropriate than Flexbox

-**Note:** CSS Grid content will be covered thoroughly once Flexbox foundations are solid.
+**Note:** CSS Grid content will be covered after Flexbox foundations are solid for everyone.

 ---